doncruse/pdf-privacy/README.md

 Using Mac OS X, an easy shortcut is to drag an icon from the Finder onto the Terminal.app console window.
 The system then inserts a complete file path, such as "/Users/dc/Desktop/rosenthal_redacted.pdf".

-If the system detects a problem, you should see detailed output.
-If the system does not detect a problem, it will not report anything at all.  (**TODO: It seems like a message that the file is safe would be better for most users.**)
+If the system detects a problem, you should see detailed output showing each page where a problem was detected and the text that was revealed.
+If not, you will be told "No problems were detected by this script."

-# Using from the Services Menu / Automator Action